Configure Tenable.io

 Specifies the grouping mechanism to use when creating JIRA tickets.

-Note: This drop-down will only be enabled if you choose a new project in the Default Project drop-down.
+Note: This drop-down is only enabled if you choose a new project in the Default Project drop-down.

 Drop-down box